janosgyerik/homepage/_posts/2013-03-25-hacking-contest-on-a-live-cd.markdown

   content: "Cool, as for now got into level02 :)\r\nGona try next one soon, great
     contest"
 ---
-<span style="line-height: 1.714285714; font-size: 1rem;">I built a remastered Linux Live CD that should be interesting, educational, and highly entertaining for any self-respecting programmer: a security challenge with 6 levels based on the online contest created by <a href="https://stripe.com/blog/capture-the-flag">Stripe</a> in early 2012.</span>
+I built a remastered Linux Live CD that should be interesting, educational, and highly entertaining for any self-respecting programmer: a security challenge with 6 levels based on the online contest created by <a href="https://stripe.com/blog/capture-the-flag">Stripe</a> in early 2012.

 The CD contains a very light Linux system (based on <a href="http://www.tinycorelinux.net/">Tiny Core</a>), the ISO image is less than 30 megabytes.
 You can download it from here:
 <a href="https://sourceforge.net/projects/ctfomatic/files/">https://sourceforge.net/projects/ctfomatic/files/</a>